UK Ltd vs US LLC for Cross-Border Founders (2026)

 | Formation service needed? | No — direct filing at gov.uk | Often yes — Firstbase, Doola, or DIY via state website |

-UK Ltd formation is faster and cheaper by a significant margin. £12 and 24 hours versus $100-500 and 1-2 weeks.
-The UK Companies House online process is one of the most streamlined business registration systems globally.
-US LLC formation, while not complex, involves choosing a state, filing articles of organization, obtaining an EIN from the IRS, and appointing a registered agent — each step adding time and cost.
-The full cost breakdown for non-resident US LLC formation maps every line item over five years.
+On pure formation speed, it's not close. £12 and 24 hours versus $100-500 and 1-2 weeks.
+Companies House is genuinely one of the best business registration systems anywhere.
+US LLC formation isn't hard, but you're choosing a state, filing articles, getting an EIN from the IRS, and appointing a registered agent.
+Each step adds time and cost.
+The full cost breakdown for non-resident LLC formation maps every line item over five years.

 Annual compliance costs compared